 Cost: Ferry ticket

-Hanlan’s Island isn’t the best view of the city, although still nice to go to if you have time.
+Hanlan’s Island isn’t the best view of the city, although it’s still nice to visit if you have time.
 If you like walking you could get off the ferry at this point and then walk round to Centre and Olympic Island, although it may take around an hour!

 Best time: Sunset/blue hour